Amesbury and Military Camp Light Railway: Operation

-Traffic consisted of 6 passenger trains and 1 goods train per day.
-The line was extended to Bulford on 1 June 1906 and, at some stage, to Bulford Camp.
+Traffic consisted of six passenger trains and one goods train per day.
+The line was extended to Bulford on 1 June 1906 and, at some stage, under the Amesbury and Military Camp Light Railway (Bulford Extension) Order 1903, to Bulford Camp.

 World War I extensions

 Further extensions were constructed during World War I, consisting of lines from Amesbury to Larkhill Military Camp, and then westward to Rollestone Camp where there was a balloon school.
-A further extension was added south-east from Rollestone to Fargo, where there was a military hospital; this line then dividing with one branch going south to Druid's Lodge and one to Stonehenge.
+A further extension was added south-east from Rollestone to Fargo, where there was a military hospital; this line then dividing with one branch going south to Druid's Lodge and one to Stonehenge Aerodrome.
 Aircraft hangars existed at both these locations.
 These extensions were operated by the R.O.D.
 (Railway Operating Division) of the Royal Engineers and they remained in use until about 1923.

 Closure

 The stations closed in 1952 along with Amesbury junction.
 The branch as a whole (including Newton Tony junction) ceased goods traffic in 1963.
 Part of its route became the Winterbourne Downs nature reserve, owned by the Royal Society for the Protection of Birds.
 Although there has been significant development in the region since the closure, it is still possible to trace the original route that the railway took from aerial photographs.
 In many places, the railway trackbed now forms footpaths and bridlepaths, and elsewhere it is possible to identify the route in agricultural fields.
-The sling platform still exists in undergrowth and in public access.
-Plus an old railway signal can be found at Burford adjoining the road.
+The platform at Sling Camp remains in undergrowth behind a building housing the Sling borehole on Tidworth Road.
+An old railway signal can be found in Bulford, at the junction between Double Hedges and Newmans Way.